oseparovic/SlidingIntroScreen/README.md

 The BackgroundManager interface defines a single method: `updateBackground(View background, int index, float offset)`.
 This method is called by IntroActivity each time the scroll position changes, which allows the background to be dependent on the user's progress through the introduction.
 The [ColorBlender](library/src/main/java/com/matthewtamlin/sliding_intro_screen_library/background/ColorBlender.java) blends colors together to create a continuous color scrolling effect as the user progresses.
 An example of this background manager is shown in the above right image.

 ### AnimatorFactory
-The buttons of an IntroActivity must sometimes switch between enabled and disabled, such is the case when the last page is reached.
-By default, the left and right buttons are disabled on the last page and the final button is enabled.
-Rather than have a jarring transition between visible and invisible, the change is transitioned smoothly using Animators supplied by an a AnimatorFactory.
-The default AnimatorFactory causes the buttons to smoothly fade in and out, however custom implementations of the AnimatorFactory can be used by overriding `generateButtonAnimatorFactory()` in IntroActivity.
-To make sure the animations always display correctly, the AnimatorFactory cannot be changed after the activity is created.
+The buttons shown in the IntroActivity must sometimes be enabled and disabled, which requires their visibility to change.
+Rather than have a jarring instantaneous transition between visible and invisible, the change can be transitioned smoothly using Animators supplied by an a AnimatorFactory.
+The default AnimatorFactory causes the buttons to smoothly fade in and out, however custom implementations of the AnimatorFactory can be used by overriding `generateButtonAnimatorFactory()` in IntroActivity and returning a custom implementation.
+To make sure the animations are always displayed correctly, the AnimatorFactory cannot be changed after the activity is created.

 ## Licensing
 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.